-With the final and stable release of Home Assistant OS Release 5, U-Boot was once again updated to version 2020.10.
-Combined with the fact that all Raspberry Pi models now use Linux Kernel 5.4, just like Raspberry Pi OS, meant that the 8 GB model could finally be considered as officially supported and stable.
+With the final and stable release of Home Assistant OS 5, U-Boot received another update, this time to version 2020.10.
+This, combined with the adoption of Linux Kernel 5.4 across all Raspberry Pi models (aligning with Raspberry Pi OS), finally allowed the Raspberry Pi 4 Model B (8 GB) to be deemed officially supported and stable.

-This release didn’t just bring support for the 8 GB Raspberry Pi 4 Model B with it, but it also allows you to use a few more boards from other vendors.
-You can now install Home Assistant OS on the ASUS Tinker Board, which uses a microSD card for storage, and the Tinker Board S, which has 16 GB of fast eMMC storage onboard.
-Both versions of the ASUS Tinker Board have a four-core CPU, which should boost multithreaded performance.
+Home Assistant OS Release 5 not only adds support for the Raspberry Pi 4 Model B (8 GB), but also introduces compatibility with other vendors' boards.
+You can now install Home Assistant OS on the ASUS Tinker Board and Tinker Board S. The former utilizes a microSD card for storage, while the latter boasts 16 GB of speedy eMMC storage.
+Both versions come with a four-core CPU, enhancing multithreaded performance.